lushaojia/meal-match-app/README.md

 # Meal Match App
-This app provides a platform for users to browse "food listings" posted by restaurants, grocery stores, and other establishments with surplus food.
-It provides a user-friendly interface that users can navigate to create an account, sign in, and browse nearby food listings.
-Users can either enter their location manually or navigate via an integrated Google Maps interface to find listings in their area.
-Once they locate a suitable listing, they can view details about the available food and submit a request to claim it.
+Meal Match is a platform that connects users with surplus food donated by restaurants, grocery stores, and other establishments.
+The app provides a user-friendly interface for creating an account, signing in, and browsing nearby food listings.
+Users can enter their location manually or use the integrated Google Maps interface to discover available listings.
+Once a listing is selected, they can view details and submit a request to claim the food.

+The app’s backend leverages the [Meal-Match API](https://github.com/lushaojia/meal-match-api), which supports geospatial queries to find nearby food listings and updates listing availability as items are requested.

 This project was developed collaboratively with three other students for COMS 4156 - Advanced Software Engineering at Columbia University.